mecid/mecid.github.io/_posts/2022-05-04-measuring-app-performance-in-swift.md

 }
 ```

 First, we need to import the *OSLog* module that contains the Unified Logging System API.
 Then we create an instance of the *OSSignposter* type that we will use to track event intervals.
 We use the *makeSignpostID* function on the *OSSignposter* type to create a unique event identifier.

 Now we can use the identifier to start monitoring an event with a particular message using the *beginInterval* function.
-This function returns a state of the interval that we will use to associate starting and finishing points of an event in time.
+This function returns a state of the interval that we will use to associate starting and finishing points of an event.
 As the last step, we call the *endInterval* function by passing a message and the interval state.

 > Remember that the message you use while beginning and ending intervals should be the same.